NikhilSingh45/Network-Security/README.md

    6. Program to implement Data Encryption Standard(DES)
    7. Implmenting the RSA Algorithm in Cryptography
    8. Implmentation of the Null Cipher

+## Project on image Encryption using Python.
+   The project uses python to encrypt the given image and also decrypt the image.